mysidewalk/mm-angular-training/README.md

 6. Add a new controller, ClockCtrl
 7. Using the $interval service, output the time to the view in hours:minutes:seconds format, updating every second

+### b.04 - Filters
+1. Convert a string into pig latin using a filter.